feddelegrand7/mini007/README.md

 #> $proposals
 #> $proposals[[1]]
 #> $proposals[[1]]$agent_id
-#> [1] "2e448a21-4a18-4968-9dd6-b9aa0d10b903"
+#> [1] "d017cbde-a04c-4fe2-ba29-213f7b763e23"
 #>
 #> $proposals[[1]]$agent_name
 #> [1] "stylist"
 #>
 #> $proposals[[1]]$response
-#> Layer the blue Calvin Klein shirt with a neutral-colored (like grey or navy)
-#> sweater or blazer, add a scarf that complements both blue and pink, and finish
-#> the look with dress shoes or boots in a subtle tone.
+#> [1] "Layer the blue Calvin Klein shirt under a neutral or navy blazer or coat, add a scarf in a complementary shade, and complete the look with brown or black shoes for a stylish winter outfit with pink trousers."
 #>
 #>
 #> $proposals[[2]]
 #> $proposals[[2]]$agent_id
-#> [1] "2c4f3d0d-e08d-457e-a86c-ababdec82734"
+#> [1] "5f6331fa-b20b-41b6-9e9a-16f71fb45550"
 #>
 #> $proposals[[2]]$agent_name
 #> [1] "stylist2"
 #>
 #> $proposals[[2]]$response
-#> Layer the blue Calvin Klein shirt under a neutral-colored sweater or blazer and
-#> pair with a stylish coat and boots to create a balanced winter look with pink
+#> [1] "Pair the blue Calvin Klein shirt with a neutral-colored blazer or cardigan, add some stylish shoes and accessories, and consider layering with a scarf to complete a chic winter look."
-#> trousers.
 #>
 #>
 #>
 #> $chosen_response
-#> Layer the blue Calvin Klein shirt with a neutral-colored (like grey or navy)
+#> Layer the blue Calvin Klein shirt under a neutral or navy blazer or coat, add a
-#> sweater or blazer, add a scarf that complements both blue and pink, and finish
-#> the look with dress shoes or boots in a subtle tone.
+#> scarf in a complementary shade, and complete the look with brown or black shoes
+#> for a stylish winter outfit with pink trousers.
 ```

 ## Code of Conduct